Content Manager @Preplaced

 It allows you to answer the questions logically without beating around the bush.
 Revealing your journey through past professional experience.

-The STAR interview method is a disruptive method that values past actions and experiences.
+The STAR interview technique is a disruptive method that values past actions and experiences.⭐

 Beyond the usual lingo (“I am agile,” “I know how to manage a team”), this method backs up your skills through the presentation of concrete achievements.